ssddanbrown/inlets/README.md

 inlets combines a reverse proxy and websocket tunnels to expose your internal and development endpoints to the public Internet via an exit-node.
 An exit-node may be a 5-10 USD VPS or any other computer with an IPv4 IP address.

 Why do we need this project?
-Similar tools such as [ngrok](https://ngrok.com/) or [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/) from [Cloudflare](https://www.cloudflare.com/) are closed-source, have limits built-in, can work out expensive and have limited support for arm/arm64.
+Similar tools such as [ngrok](https://ngrok.com/) or [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/) from [Cloudflare](https://www.cloudflare.com/) are closed-source, have limits built-in, can work out expensive, and have limited support for arm/arm64.
 Ngrok is also often banned by corporate firewall policies meaning it can be unusable.
-Other open-source tunnel tools are designed to only set up a static tunnel. inlets aims to dynamically bind and discover your local services to DNS entries with automated TLS certificates to a public IP address over its websocket tunnel.
+Other open-source tunnel tools are designed to only set up a single static tunnel. inlets aims to dynamically bind and discover your local services to DNS entries with automated TLS certificates to a public IP address over a websocket tunnel.

 When combined with SSL - inlets can be used with any corporate HTTP proxy which supports `CONNECT`.